craftcms/docs/docs/commerce/4.x/orders-carts.md

 ### Loading a Cart

-Commerce provides a `commerce/cart/load-cart` endpoint for loading an existing cart into the current customer’s session.
+Commerce provides a `commerce/cart/load-cart` endpoint for loading an existing cart into a cookie for the current customer.

 You can have the user interact with the endpoint by either [navigating to a URL](#loading-a-cart-with-a-url) or by [submitting a form](#loading-a-cart-with-a-form).
 Either way, the cart number is required.

 Each method will store any errors in the session’s error flash data (`craft.app.session.getFlash('error')`), and the cart being loaded can be active or inactive.

 ::: tip
-If the desired cart belongs to a user, that user must be logged in to load it into their session.
+If the desired cart belongs to a user, that user must be logged in to load it into a browser cookie.
 :::

 The [`loadCartRedirectUrl`](config-settings.md#loadCartRedirectUrl) setting determines where the customer will be sent by default after the cart’s loaded.